What We Do

 A new $1.8 million Dakota Hospital opened two years later with 76 beds and 11 physicians.
 It developed into a major referral center and became renowned for its kidney dialysis, joint replacement, open heart surgery and multiple other specialties.
 It was known, too, for its deeply dedicated physicians, high quality patient care and pursuit of continual innovation.

 Eventually, the hospital was sold to a for-profit organization and the proceeds began the $94 million DMF endowment with a mission to impact health in our region.

-Since inception, DMF has invested more than $72 million to operate health initiatives and fund strategies that strengthen the results of more than 400 nonprofits in North Dakota and western Minnesota.
+Since inception, DMF has invested nearly $100 million to operate health initiatives and fund strategies that strengthen the results of more than 450 nonprofits in North Dakota and western Minnesota.

 North Dakota Counties